Time management strategies

 • Work in 90-minute blocks followed by 15-minute breaks.

-• Modeled after ultradian rhythms—how our brains naturally work best.
+• Modelled after ultradian rhythms—how our brains naturally work best.

 • 25 minutes of deep work → 5-minute break (repeat 4 times, then take a longer break).